QuitoTactico/SoftServe-Academy/readme.md

     sudo apt install -y docker-compose-plugin
     ```

-2. **Copy the docker-compose.yml on your PC:**
+2. **Copy the docker-compose-swarm.yml on your PC:**
     ```bash
-    curl -L -o docker-compose.yml https://github.com/QuitoTactico/SoftServe-Academy/raw/main/docker-compose.yml
+    curl -L -o docker-compose-swarm.yml https://github.com/QuitoTactico/SoftServe-Academy/raw/main/docker-compose-swarm.yml
     ```

+    **(Optional)**
+    Edit the `docker-compose-swarm.yml` file and change the `replicas` value to the number of replicas you want for the Django service.
+Example using nano:
+    ```bash
+    sudo nano docker-compose-swarm.yml
+    ```

 3. **Run the Docker Swarm:**
     The instance where you run this, will be the manager.
 It needs to have a public IP.
     ```bash
     sudo docker swarm init
+    sudo docker swarm join-token manager
     ```

-4. **Copy the generated token and run the command on the worker instances:**
+4. **Copy the SECOND generated token and run that command on the worker instances:**
     (Download docker for them too)
     ```bash
+    (Example)
     sudo docker swarm join --token <token> <manager-ip>:2377
     ```